Hierarchical Network Design

 Hierarchical Analogy

-Imagine the difficult challenges that would result in the realm of communication if the sole means of transmitting a missive to an individual were through the utilization of the recipient’s appellation.
-In the absence of streets, urban centers, hamlets, or national demarcations, the act of conveying correspondence to a particular individual residing on the far reaches of the globe would become a task of extraordinary complexity.
+Imagine the difficult challenges of communication if the sole means of transmitting a missive to an individual were utilizing the recipient’s appellation.
+In the absence of streets, urban centers, hamlets, or national demarcations, conveying correspondence to a particular individual residing in the far reaches of the globe would become a task of extraordinary complexity.

-On an Ethernet network, the host MAC address can be likened to a person’s name.
+The host MAC address can be likened to a person’s name on an Ethernet network.
 A MAC address serves as the distinct identifier of an individual host, yet it remains silent about the host’s network location.
 If all the numberless residents of the internet were to be identified solely by their unique MAC addresses, imagine the difficulty of pinpointing a solitary entity.

 Furthermore, Ethernet technology produces large amounts of broadcast traffic to facilitate host-to-host communication.
 These transmissions are directed to the entire grouping of hosts within a given network, leading to the depletion of bandwidth and an associated lessening of network performance.
 One must anticipate the consequences if the internet’s countless hosts were conglomerated into a singular Ethernet network relying on broadcasts.

 For these dual rationales, expansive Ethernet networks encompassing an overabundance of hosts prove inefficient.
-A more judicious approach involves segmenting these extensive networks into smaller, more manageable constituents, which can be achieved through the adoption of a hierarchical design model.
+A more judicious approach involves segmenting these extensive networks into smaller, more manageable constituents, which can be achieved by adopting a hierarchical design model.

 Access, Distribution, and Core